|

 high hand too (such as an Ace high flush),

-then it’s probably best to bin it.
+then its probably best to bin it.

 Conversely, if two low cards appear on the